 Then you enter the narrow, slow-moving River of Golden Dreams for a magical paddle through wetlands, eventually getting out at Green Lake.

 If you go in high summer, the water level is usually low (only two or three feet) and you can lazily make your way along the river’s many twists, turns and sharp bends.

-One word of caution: If you don’t want to get wet – consider portaging the tricky curve of the river (you’ll know it when you come to it!).
-Your canoe might tip otherwise, and you could get dunked (like one of us did), especially if the river is running high.
+If you don’t portage, your canoe might tip otherwise, and you could get dunked (like one of us did) – especially if the river is running high.

-The best way to enjoy the river?
-Take a guided canoeing or kayaking tour (three hours long).
+The best way to experience the river?

 See that beaver den?
 It actually has different chambers – including a separate beaver “toilet” room and another room for drying off after coming in from the river.

-Prefer a lazy float?
+Prefer a lazy River of Golden Dreams float?